federicalaudizi/my-shelfie/deliverables/final/uml/README.md

 ![playerreconnection](./PlayerReconnection.jpg)

 When attempting to reconnect to the former game, the player first reconnects to the server.
 The server hands over the connection to a new instance of `ClientHandler`.
-The new client handler will ask the client if it wants to log in as a new player or an exsisting player; if the client chooses to be connected as an exsisting player, it will then be brought back to its original game.
+The new client handler will ask the client if it wants to log in as a new player or an existing player; if the client chooses to be connected as an existing player, it will then be brought back to its original game.
 The original game is retrieved by the `GameSupervisor` using the old `userId`.

 ### Objective completion